formidable-family/FFCRegressionImputation/README.md

 # Regression-based Imputation

-Several predictive approaches to imputation using linear regressions, lasso and full imputation maximum likelihood for data in the Fragile Families Challenge.
+Several predictive approaches to imputation using linear regressions and lasso based approach for data in the Fragile Families Challenge.
 For more information on the challenge: fragilefamilieschallenge.org.

 ## Tl;dr